 - Be a current or former members of the Byrd Center (including faculty, researchers, staff, postdocs, graduate and undergraduate students, alumni, retired members, etc.).

 This award will be given annually.
-For 2021, nomination letters should be submitted to Laura Kissel, Byrd Center Archives Curator, at email@example.com by 5 pm on Friday, September 24, 2021.
+Nomination letters should be submitted to Laura Kissel, Byrd Center Archives Curator, at firstname.lastname@example.org .
 Letters should clearly articulate how the nominee meets the criteria listed above, including specific examples.